Panzerschrek/U-00DC-Sprache-site/overview.md

 Together with `constexpr` evaluation it allows to write template code with different behavior specially designed/optimized for different types/type kinds.

+### Mixins as ultimate metaprogramming solution

+Ü provides arbitrary compile-time code generation - via mixin strings.
+This allows to generate any Ü code in compilation time and thus almost eliminates need for any external code generation tools/scripts.
+Some code, impossible with templates is possible to generate using mixins.

 ### Code structuring via namespaces

 Ü supports namespaces like in C++